Navkiran23/DubSpot/README.md

 # How to build and test
 We have automated tests set up on github so in order to test the code, all you have to do is make a push to the repo and the tests will automatically run.
 Our system uses a SQL server hosted on Microsoft Azure and as of right now it will be online 24/7 so there is no need to set or start anything up for that.
 To launch the website you can follow the steps below:

 1.node needs to be installed.
-Y

 2. If you get an error then you might not have node installed so then you should run npm install

 3. After that you then have to type in "node ." in the terminal.

 4. The website will then be accessible at "http://localhost:3000/" on your local machine.

 5. after the / you can enter the exact link for the webpage you wish to access for course finder it would be: Type in localhost:3000/coursefinder

-6. We reccomend starting at the login and typing in these credentials.
+7. We reccomend starting at the login and typing in these credentials.
 You can press the login with your username: admin@gmail.com and password: admin.

-7. Then you should be able to use the navbar to navigate
+8. Then you should be able to use the navbar to navigate

 testing the system:
 1. Run npm test in the terminal but the server has to be running in another terminal